Wondering what the best leg exercises for spinal cord injury are?

 When you practice it laying down, there’s much less pressure being placed on the leg.
-It helps you practice muscle movement without bearing your entire weight on the muscles.
+It helps you practice making a step without bearing weight.

-This is a great leg exercise to help you prepare for standing up or walking.
+This is a great leg exercise to help you prepare for standing or walking.

 4. Treadmill Walking Therapy